ahmedmaouloud-aboubacar/MyPortfolioProjects-1/SQL-Data-Exploration/README.md

 ## Introduction

-Welcome to # COVID 19 Data Exploration Project This is my first project focuses on practicing Data Analyst, this portfolio project inspired by tutorials from "Alex the Analyst" YouTube channel.
-In this project we use SQL Server to explore global COVID 19 data.
-The primary objective is to strengthen SQL skills and gain hands-on experience in data exploration and analysis.
+Welcome to the #COVID19 Data Exploration Project, an inaugural endeavor aimed at honing skills in the realm of Data Analysis.
+This portfolio initiative draws inspiration from tutorials provided by the "Alex the Analyst" YouTube channel.
+Employing SQL Server as the foundational tool, this project delves into the exploration of global COVID-19 data.
+The principal aim is to fortify proficiency in SQL techniques while concurrently fostering practical proficiency in the realms of data exploration and analysis.

 ## Project Tasks
 ### 1.Setting up PortfolioProject Database & Importing Tables